stjudecloud/docs/docs/guides/data/data-access-units.md

 ### Clinical Genomics (Clinical Pilot and G4K)
 **Clinical Genomics is a paired tumor-normal dataset focused on identifying variants that influence the development and behavior of childhood tumors.**
 Clinical Genomics is a cohort from St. Jude Children's Research Hospital, comprised of two studies: Clinical Pilot and Genomes4Kids.
 Clinical Pilot is a smaller, pilot study generated to asses the validity and accuracy of moving forward with the G4K study.
 These studies aim to identify all inherited and tumor-acquired (somatic) genome sequence and structural variants influencing the development and behavior of childhood tumors.

+### Sickle Cell Genome Project (SGP)
+**SGP is a germline-only dataset of Sickle Cell Disease (SCD) patients from birth to young adulthood.**
+The Sickle Cell Genome Project (SGP) is a collaboration between St. Jude Children’s Research Hospital and Baylor College of Medicine focused on identifying genetic modifiers that contribute to various health complications in SCD patients.
+Additional objectives include, but are not limited to, developing accurate methods to characterize germline structural variants in highly homologous globin locus and blood typing.